Skip to content

 This beautiful crankset by Origin8 is one of the best cranksets for fixed gear if you are planning your next conversion project.
 Installing this set is a piece of cake thanks to the clearly marked instruction.
 Finally someone added the recommended torque values for the crank bolts in the owner’s manual.
 It’s a nice-looking crankset that is also a good value for the money.

 The main reason why this crankset has been popular for a long time is its looks.
-This one gets along well with both modern-themed bikes as well as vintage-inspired track builds.
+This one gets along well with both modern-themed bikes as well as the vintage-inspired track builds.
 Not only is it priced extremely well, but it is also tough as a nail.
 It comes equipped with a 1/8″, 46-tooth chainring, which makes it an ideal all-around crankset for various road conditions.

 Since this crank is made from forged aluminum alloy, it’s both lightweight and sturdy.
 Keep in mind that this is an entry-level set with a track-style shape that will fit any bike that has a square bottom bracket.
 You can choose from three different crank arm lengths 160, 170, and 175mm.
 The holes are drilled for 9/16″ pedals but avoid using steel pedals, or else it will cut through the threading of the alloy.